feyzatopgul/TicTacToeGame-SwiftUI/README.md

 ### HomeView

-HomeViewController displays 10 popular burger places around if the location service is enabled.If the location is not enabled, a warningView is displayed to ask users to enable locations.
+HomeViewController displays 10 popular burger places around if the location service is enabled.
+If the location is not enabled, a warningView is displayed to ask users to enable locations.
 It also shows an alert when the device is not connected to the internet.
 There is a search button that performs navigation to SearchViewController.

 <img src= "https://i.imgur.com/ykiC5F8.png" width="800">